Recycling over the Christmas period

 Yellow top recycling bins are collected fortnightly.
-If you want to know what bin to put out - just check the Waste Calendar links to the right of this page.
+If you want to know what bin to put out, just check the Waste Calendar links on the right of this page.

 Handy hints for recycling